 - Basic Proofreading Certificate - The Publishing Training Centre

 - MA, Publishing - University of the Arts London

 - Copywriting Workshop - Hachette Children's Books

 - Foundations for Inclusion - Without Exception (training for improving inclusivity in children's books)

 I work with authors and publishers to address some of the main challenges in the children's book industry today – getting into the industry, making books authentically inclusive, avoiding unconscious bias in books, and ensuring readers hear from a diverse range of voices.

 I managed the selection and purchasing of all titles for BookTrust's book gifting programmes, which range from ages 0-14.
 This includes two titles that are given to every baby born in England, one title that is given to every toddler, one title for every child starting reception, and a set of books provided for free to secondary schools in England.
-I also procured books for children with additional needs, and specially selected books for children in the care system.
+I also purchased books for children with additional needs, and specially selected books for children in the foster care system.
 I purchased around 3.5 million books annually and worked closely with all UK children's publishers.